 Joyce, working as chief cashier at a grocery shop in York City Centre, managed the accounts side of the growing jewellery business as she had the ‘financial brain’ which, alongside Reginald’s ‘creative brain’ worked fabulously together as a team.

-Now, the business not only repaired clocks and watches but also sold numerous jewellery and watch items therefore giving R.A.Braithwaite a very good reputation as a jewellers in York.
+Now, the business not only repaired clocks and watches but also sold numerous jewellery and watch items therefore giving R.A.Braithwaite a very good reputation as an independent jewellers in York.

 Due to the increasing demand for repairs and the ever-growing business in sales, Reginald needed to employ some staff to continue the momentum.
 He carried out all training himself making sure the new team used the specific method he had previously used to repair and service the clocks and watches.
 This enabled him to focus on the front of house and sales side of the business in the retail shop.
 Two key services post war which R.A.Braithwaite offered its customers was firstly a payment plan option which enabled customers to pay small increments each week to save up for something special and secondly, the availability of purchasing 18ct Gold wedding rings.